home-assistant/core/README.md

 If you are still exploring if you want to use Home Assistant in the first place, you can enable the demo mode by adding the `--demo-mode` argument to the last command.

-Please see [the getting started guide](https://home-assistant.io/getting-started/) on how to further configure Home Asssitant.
+Please see [the getting started guide](https://home-assistant.io/getting-started/) on how to further configure Home Assistant.